hiro2233/nuttx/nuttx/configs/README.txt

 configs/lpc4330-xplorer
   NuttX port to the LPC4330-Xplorer board from NGX Technologies featuring the NXP LPC4330FET100 MCU

+configs/lpc4337-ws
+  NuttX port to the WaveShare LPC4337-ws board featuring the NXP LPC4337JBD144 MCU.

+configs/lpc4357-evb
+  NuttX port to the LPC4357-EVB board from Embest featuring the NXP LPC4357FET256 MCU.
+Based on the LPC4300 Xplorer port and provided by Toby Duckworth.

+configs/lpc4370-link2
+  NuttX port to the NXP LPC4370-Link2 development board featuring the NXP LPC4370FET100 MCU.
+Based on the LPC4300 Xplorer port and provided by Lok Tep.

 configs/maple
   NuttX support for the LeafLab's Maple and Maple Mini boards.
 These boards